The impact of plasma instability cooling on intergalactic magnetic field constraints in GeV cascades for optimized instability cooling parameters: Discussion and conclusion

 In Fig.~\ref{B-lambda-c}, we have shown the existing IGMF bounds.
 Cosmological magnetic fields likely originated during the electroweak and quantum chromodynamics (QCD) phase transitions or inflation \cite{Grasso:2000wj, Durrer:2013pga}.
 Their initial coherence length is limited by the cosmological horizon size at generation, approximately 100 au for electroweak and 1 parsec for QCD fields.
 Turbulent decay from generation to recombination reduces field strength but increases coherence length up to the scale of the largest eddies $\sim (B/10^{-8}\text{~G})\text{~Mpc}$ \cite{Banerjee:2004df}.
 Magnetic reconnection may lead to somewhat shorter lengths.
 GRB pair-echo data constrain the field to $B \gtrsim 10^{-15}~\text{G,~}\lambda_{\text{c}}\gtrsim 0.1\text{~pc}$ (indicated as the purple dashed line in Fig.~\ref{B-lambda-c}) \cite{Banerjee:2004df}.
 Ultra-high-energy cosmic ray (UHECR) observations provide the upper bounds on IGMF.
 This limit on the IGMF strength is around $B\sim 10^{-10}\text{~G}$ for fields with coherence lengths exceeding the size of a supercluster, approximately $70\text{~Mpc}$ \cite{Neronov:2021xua}, as indicated by the light brown shaded region in Fig.~\ref{B-lambda-c}.
 The lower bound on the IGMF derived from LHAASO and Fermi-LAT observations of GRB 221009A (shown as the black line in the same figure), derived by \cite{Vovk:2023qfk}, is approximately $B\sim 10^{-19}\text{~G}$.
 In a subsequent study, \cite{Burmeister:2025lgo} derived an improved constraint from the Fermi-LAT and LHAASO observations of the source GRB 221009A, excluding $B < 2.5 \times 10^{-17}~\text{G}$ at 95\% confidence level for $\lambda_{\text{c}}\gtrsim 1~\text{Mpc}$.
 These results are obtained using a time delay analysis method similar to that employed by \cite{MAGIC:2022piy}.
 The difference between this limit and existing bounds arises from the distinct energy ranges in which the time-delayed cascade emission was searched for these two sources.

 In addition to the IGMF constraint derived from 1ES 0229+200, we extend the analysis to three additional blazars, 1ES 1101--232, H 1426+428, and H 2356--309.
 The available data for these sources are sufficient to detect the cascade flux.
 The IGMF limits derived from these sources are consistent with those obtained from 1ES 0229+200.
 In general, the field strengths are at the level of a few $\times 10^{-17}~\text{G}$, with a similar dependence on the fields of view and plasma instability cooling.
-The consistency of the derived magnetic field lower bounds with instability cooling for multiple sources supports the robustness of the IGMF constraint.
+We find that plasma-instability cooling alone can reproduce the observed spectra within the statistical uncertainties; the addition of a nonzero weak IGMF yields a slightly better improvement in the normalized $\chi^2$ values than the instability-only scenario.

-Future work will address the limitation of assuming spatially uniform energy losses, in which all electrons lose energy regardless of their distance from the source.
+Future studies will address the limitation of assuming spatially uniform energy losses, in which all electrons lose energy regardless of their distance from the source.
 Introducing a distance-dependent instability cooling could improve the understanding of the cooling dynamics.
 Additionally, a recent study \cite{Alawashra:2025tcj} suggests that MeV cosmic-ray electrons can suppress the TeV pair-beam plasma instability via linear Landau damping.
 Exploring this effect within our framework could offer valuable insights into the instability behavior.